Global Human Rights Policy

 We encourage employees who observe, are informed of, or experience harassment or a violation of our Code of Business Conduct, to talk to their

 manager, a People Resources representative (ERC@adobe.com), the Compliance Office (Integrity@adobe.com) or submit a report using the Adobe Business Ethics Hotline (+1 800 300 1026) where the option exists to remain anonymous to the extent permitted by applicable law.

 As part of our commitment to human rights and anti-corruption, we require all Adobe employees to complete an Adobe Conflicts of Interest questionnaire in line with our Conflicts of Interest Policy Statement.

 In addition, Adobe requires that any employee responsible for supply chain management complete a training course on how to recognise the potential risks of human trafficking in a business and how to identify actions that can be taken to address potential risks.

 Our Business Partners and Suppliers

-Adobe also upholds standards that require our business partners to treat their own employees fairly in accordance with local laws and regulations regarding labor and employment, including slavery and human trafficking in our supply chain.
-Adobe’s statements of disclosure articulate our policies and practices around recognizing and preventing human trafficking and slavery, in accordance with various requirements around the world.
-Read the UK Slavery and Human Trafficking Policy Statement, the Australia Modern Slavery Act Statement, and the California Transparency in Supply Chains Act Statement.
+Adobe also upholds standards that require our business partners to treat their own employees fairly in accordance with local laws and regulations regarding labour and employment, including slavery and human trafficking in our supply chain.
+Adobe’s statements of disclosure articulate our policies and practices around recognising and preventing human trafficking and slavery, in accordance with various requirements around the world.
+Read the UK Slavery and Human Trafficking Policy Statement, the Australia Modern Slavery Act Statement and the California Transparency in Supply Chains Act Statement.

 Adobe may audit compliance with our Business Partner Code of Conduct or may have a third-party conduct the audit.
 A violation of our Business Partner Code of Conduct can result in corrective action or termination of a relationship with Adobe.